Interview with Wendie Howland, MN RN-BC CRRN CCM CNLCP LNCC

 As editor of the Journal of Nurse Life Care Planning and the Journal of Legal Nurse Consulting, Howland is constantly encountering current events and issues that nurses around the country are facing.
 Her expertise has also led her to speak at CMSA (Case Management Society of America) and the AALNC (American Association of Legal Nurse Consultants).
 She also conducts webinars on various subjects—most recently on rebutting defense objections to life care planning.

-Enjoy our full interview with Wendie Howland, who has compiled her top things to know about RN licensure, based on her extensive career as a nurse and working with nursing colleagues.
+Enjoy our full interview with Wendie Howland, who has compiled her top things to know about a registered nurse license, based on her extensive career as a nurse and working with nursing colleagues.

-eLearners: In your opinion, what are the top most important things to know about licensure for RNs?
+eLearners: In your opinion, what are the top most important things to know about getting a registered nurse license?

 - You don’t go to school to obtain an RN license; schools do not issue licenses.
 States do.